How to Raise Optimistic Kids

 The importance of optimism is drummed into us from an early age.
 “Look on the bright side,” people say.
 “Be a glass-half-full person!”
 “Stop being such a whingey little sad sack!”
 (You can thank my older brother for that one.)
 Yet people rarely stop to ask, well, what exactly are we hoping for when we feed our children these messages?
 Is optimism a prerequisite for lifelong happiness?
 And if we’re trying so hard to build a sense of optimism in our kids, then why are childhood depression and anxiety at such epidemic rates?

 “They don’t want to hear negative things about people,” says Boseovski.
-“In our research we’ve shown that people only need to do one positive act for a child to register them as nice, whereas they need to do several negative things before a child will accept that they’re mean.”
-This effect is sufficiently strong that children will actively discount the information offered to them by experts if it’s negative in nature, turning instead to a more positively inclined non-expert or stranger.
+“In our research we’ve shown that people only need to do one positive act for a child to register them as nice.
+Whereas they need to do several negative things before a child will accept that they’re mean.”
+This effect is sufficiently strong that children will actively discount the information offered to them by experts if it’s negative in nature.
+Instead, they turn to a more positively inclined non-expert or stranger.
 The effect can be seen as early as three years of age, peaks in middle childhood and only begins to wane in the year or two before adolescence.
 “The odd thing is you think these kids are getting more sophisticated in their thinking, but their positivity is only increasing.”

-There’s no definitive reason as to why kids are so naturally optimistic, but at least part of it is thought to be cultural.
+There’s no definitive reason as to why kids are so naturally optimistic.
+But at least part of the reasoning is thought to be cultural.
 “There’s certainly evidence to suggest that this effect is more pronounced in Western societies,” says Boseovski.
-“We tend to focus on the importance of the individual, so adults are more likely to compliment children and tell them that they’re good at things.
+“We tend to focus on the importance of the individual.
+So adults are more likely to compliment children and tell them that they’re good at things.
 As a result, children are having these very positive worldviews constantly reinforced.”

 There are certainly advantages to seeing the world through rose-tinted glasses.
 Positivity makes children more willing to try new things and to retry things that they haven’t immediately succeeded at.
 “You’re going to fail a lot when you’re learning about the world,” says Boseovski.
 “You almost have to be positive to put up with it.”
 Children with a strong positivity bias are also more likely to transition successfully through school and have stronger social connections.

 Boseovski’s research has shown that kids are more able to accept negative feedback if it’s not couched in personal terms.
-“The important thing is to make feedback less about personal and trait-based thinking and more about how they can improve their skills and find new capabilities.”
-It’s the difference, Boseovski says, between a culture of achievement and learning; between telling children they’re bad at something and telling them that they need to work harder at it.
+“The important thing is to make feedback less about personal and trait-based thinking.
+Instead, talk about how they can improve their skills and find new capabilities.”
+It’s the difference, Boseovski says, between a culture of achievement and learning.
+Between telling children they’re bad at something and telling them that they need to work harder at it.

 Another thing that parents can foster in their kids is a greater focus on skills of induction and critical thinking.
 “You just need to talk to your kids about what evidence they have for believing certain things,” says Boseovski.
 “What did you see just now?
 Why do you think this person acted that way?”
 To Boseovski, healthy scepticism is an important component of an optimistic outlook.
 “Parent–child dialogue is so, so important to childhood success and wellbeing.
 And a lot of that is just having the patience to talk with them about what they’re seeing and how they’re interpreting it.
 What angle are they taking?
 What’s their perspective?”